rdc-lda/ci-release-export/README.md

         └── performance.pdf
 ~~~

-This CI Docker image helps you extracting a release from your main release gateway exporting only those artefacts / versions which are required.
+This CI Docker image helps you extracting a release from your main release gateway exporting only those artefacts / versions which are required to a designated endpoint (the software client vault) such as SFTP or S3.

 ## Getting Started